TribalSystems/Zenario/README.md

 * Can't find what you're looking for?
 Ask us in the [forum](http://zenar.io/forums).

-Packaged versions
+Download Zenario
 ---------------------
-* Find the packaged version in various formats [here](http://zenar.io/download-zenario)
+* You can download a packaged version of Zenario in either zip, gzip or 7zip format at [zenar.io/download-zenario](http://zenar.io/download-zenario)